MicrosoftDocs/win32/desktop-src/print/bmformat.md

-﻿---
+---
-Description: 'The values of the BMFORMAT enumeration are used by WCS functions to indicate the format that particular bitmaps are in.
-This data type is extended from BMFORMAT that is available in versions of Windows released before Windows Vista.' ms.assetid: '1c29bf1e-e785-48ab-aa2c-3665fd5c0ab0'
+Description: The values of the BMFORMAT enumeration are used by WCS functions to indicate the format that particular bitmaps are in.
+This data type is extended from BMFORMAT that is available in versions of Windows released before Windows Vista. ms.assetid: 1c29bf1e-e785-48ab-aa2c-3665fd5c0ab0
 title: BMFORMAT enumeration
+ms.date: 05/31/2018
+ms.topic: enumeration
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # BMFORMAT enumeration